 Her work has since shifted materially and conceptually by incorporating a variety of media such as photographs, collages, films, prints, drawings, installation and sound.
 Her recent work collaboratively brings the audience into sharper focus as an integral part of the artwork, between artist, vocalists and audience, demonstrating how cultural differences might be articulated, mediated and enjoyed.
 Boyce’s significant exhibitions include Five Black Women, African Centre, London (1983); Sonia Boyce: For you, only you, Magdalen College, Oxford and subsequent UK venues (2007 – 2008); and All the World’s Futures, 56th Venice Biennale, Arsenale and Giardini (2015).

 She is represented in the permanent collections of Arts Council England and Tate Modern, London.
-In 2007, Boyce was awarded an MBE in the Queen’s Birthday Honours List for services to the arts.
+In 2007, Boyce was awarded an MBE in The Queen’s Birthday Honours for services to the arts.
+She was awarded an OBE in the 2019 New Year Honours, also for services to art.
 She is currently Professor of Fine Arts at Middlesex University, London and Professor of Black Art and Design at University of the Arts London.

 Elected RA: 9 March 2016